benbalter/benbalter.github.com/_posts/2010-09-12-wordpress-resume-plugin.md

 Interested?
 You can [see it in action](http://ben.balter.com/resume/), or if you're ready to take the plunge, [download it from the WordPress plugin repository](http://wordpress.org/extend/plugins/wp-resume/), and [try it today](http://wordpress.org/extend/plugins/wp-resume/installation/).
 There's even a [great walkthrough put together by the good folks at CUNY Graduate School of Journalism.](http://tech.journalism.cuny.edu/documentation/wp-resume/) Bugs, questions, comments, feedback?
 I'd love to hear about your experience with WP Resume in the comments below.

-*Enjoy using WP Resume?
-Feel free to [make a small donation](http://ben.balter.com/donate/ "Donate") to support the software's continued development.*

 [^1]: I imagine it would resemble a highly digitized [Rube Goldberg Machine](http://www.youtube.com/watch?v=qybUFnY7Y8w)